Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

    # Set the logging options.
    log.basicConfig(level = "INFO")

-Then, we can load the configuration for the DGD model using the :func:`ioutil.load_config_model` function.
+Then, we can load the configuration for the bulkDGD model using the :func:`ioutil.load_config_model` function.

 .. code-block:: python